 Equally important to your team's remote productivity is hardware.
 If your studio has the budget, perhaps look into setting aside resources to help each team member invest in their home setup; starting with the right desk, chair, personal computer, internet connection + router, et al.

-All it takes is one teammate’s faulty connection or slow machine to bring an entire group call to a screeching halt.
+All it takes is one teammate’s faulty connection or a slow machine to bring an entire group call to a screeching halt.